 The important thing is to not let those things keep you from doing what you can to protect your rights and prevent the worst outcomes from occurring.
 In other words: Don’t talk to the police or the prosecutor without talking to an experienced DWI defense lawyer first.

 A drunk driving arrest does not necessarily mean a conviction is automatic.
 Take action to protect your rights and talk to the DWI defense lawyers at Van Camp, Meacham & Newman.
-Just call or contact us online to schedule a free consultation and put more than six decades of combined experience at your side.
+Just call or fill out the form at the bottom of the page to schedule a free consultation and put more than six decades of combined experience at your side.

 Read more about refusing a breathalyzer test and the consequences.